 The One - This is where I source the lovely Beni Ourain style cream rug I have in my living room during the sales last year...
 It was an absolute bargain and I always get asked about it on Insta...
 The One is not an obvious place to look for carpets and rugs, but trust me, they do have some fabulous designs, in particular in store.
 Most of the neutral designs are available online, but for more quirky models and choice of sizes you'll have to hit one of the showrooms.
 My favourite is the one in Jumeirah 1 which also has a cafe for a quick post-shopping latte.

-IDdesign - Another big player being a little slow on the e-shoppoing front so you'll have to get yourself in one of the malls to find their gorgeous, colourful, statement rugs but trust me it's worth the trip.
-Their recently opened store in Mirdiff City Centre is my fave store and if you really want to grab a bargain, make sure you check out their outlet store in Deira...
+IDdesign - Another big player being a little slow on the e-shopping front so you'll have to get yourself into one of the malls to find their gorgeous, colourful, statement rugs… but trust me it's worth the trip.
+Their store in Mirdiff City Centre is my fave store and if you really want to grab a bargain, make sure you check out their outlet store in Deira...

 THE BERBER ENABLERS

-People of Sand - Another great supplier of vintage Beni Ourain and Boucherouite rugs, from runners to large area rugs.
+The People of Sand - A great supplier of vintage Beni Ourain and Boucherouite rugs, from runners to large area rugs.
 They regularly add new designs so it's a good idea to keep an eye on their site.
 And they offer free shipping worldwide, which is always nice.

 THE 'IF MONEY WAS NO OBJECT' STORES

-The Rug Company - Located in one of Dubai's most fabulous interiors stores, The Odd Piece, The Rug Company offers the most somptuous rugs, from contemporary style to handmade one-offs to traditional Dhurries, each model is an actual piece of art.
+The Rug Company - Located in Al Serkal Avenue, Dubai's art and culture district in the industrial area of Al Quoz.
+The Rug Company offers the most sumptuous rugs, from contemporary style to handmade one-offs and traditional Dhurries.
+Each model is an actual piece of art.